ninoNinkovic/LiveStamps/README.md

 ####Multi-part "Live" Stamp Example:

-A live updating stamp with multiple values made from other stamps.
+A multi-value live updating stamp which uses another LiveStamp as one of the components.

 This stamp would maintain the date portion automatically for you on save.
-Note, for this to stamp to auto update the previous "date" stamp example would have to be defined somewhere in the definitions
+Note, for this to stamp to auto update the previous "date" example would also have to be defined.

-Note: the order of definitions is **NOT** important
+Note: the order of definitions is **NOT** important, you can define parts before or after a multipart stamp.

 ```json
 "copyright": {